 According to the Tanzania Demographic and Health Survey (TDHS 2022), 27% of girls aged 15–19 are either pregnant or have already given birth, with rates even higher in rural areas such as Simiyu, Shinyanga, and Mara.
 Teenage pregnancy remains one of the leading causes of school dropout among girls, contributing to the cycle of poverty, early marriage, and gender inequality.

 Although the government adopted the Re-entry Guideline (2022) to support young mothers' return to school, implementation remains inconsistent due to social stigma, lack of awareness, economic hardship, and limited psychosocial support systems.
 Many girls are left isolated, depressed, and struggling to navigate motherhood without guidance or financial independence.
+WOYOMO's Second Chance Project bridges this gap with holistic support — psychosocial care, mentorship, vocational training, and strong school re-entry advocacy — ensuring no girl's story ends with a pregnancy.

 Beyond Limits is a feminist advocacy and empowerment project dedicated to supporting rural women, girls, and survivors of sexual and gender-based violence (SGBV) to reclaim their power and live free from violence and discrimination.
 Rooted in the fight against femicide and systemic abuse, the project creates space for healing, awareness, and resilience-building.